jaspector

 Specific inspection windows assigned at time of scheduling

-Typical inspection sequence: Typical sequence for residential: 1) Foundation/footing inspection -- after excavation, steel placed, before concrete pour; 2) Underground/underslab utilities inspection -- plumbing and electrical rough-in below slab, before concrete pour; 3) Framing inspection -- after roof, framing, fire blocking, and bracing complete, before insulation or drywall; 4) Rough mechanical, electrical, and plumbing inspections (may be combined or separate); 5) Insulation inspection (if required); 6) Final inspection -- structure complete, ready for occupancy; 7) Certificate of Occupancy issued after satisfactory final inspection.
+Typical sequence: Typical sequence for residential: 1) Foundation/footing inspection -- after excavation, steel placed, before concrete pour; 2) Underground/underslab utilities inspection -- plumbing and electrical rough-in below slab, before concrete pour; 3) Framing inspection -- after roof, framing, fire blocking, and bracing complete, before insulation or drywall; 4) Rough mechanical, electrical, and plumbing inspections (may be combined or separate); 5) Insulation inspection (if required); 6) Final inspection -- structure complete, ready for occupancy; 7) Certificate of Occupancy issued after satisfactory final inspection.

-Flora Vista (Unincorporated Community) Building Permit FAQ
+Common questions about Flora Vista (Unincorporated Community) permits

-Do I need a building permit in Flora Vista (Unincorporated Community), NM?
+01 Do I need a building permit in Flora Vista (Unincorporated Community), NM?

 A building permit is required for all new construction, additions, structural alterations, re-roofs, demolitions, and changes of occupancy for structures exceeding 120 sq ft.
 Electrical, plumbing, and mechanical permits are required for installation, alteration, or repair of any regulated utility systems.

-How much does a building permit cost in Flora Vista (Unincorporated Community), NM?
+02 How much does a building permit cost in Flora Vista (Unincorporated Community), NM?

+Building permit fees in Flora Vista (Unincorporated Community), NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: County-issued permits are typically valuation-based, similar to the state CID formula.
 CID's published formula for reference: $3.00 per $1,000 of project valuation up to $15,000; $1.00 per $1,000 over $15,000.
 San Juan County may apply its own fee ordinance -- confirm with Development Services..
 Plan check fee: Typically 20% of the building permit fee under the CID schedule; county plan check fee may differ -- verify locally..

-How do I apply for a building permit in Flora Vista (Unincorporated Community), NM?
+03 How do I apply for a building permit in Flora Vista (Unincorporated Community), NM?

-1. Confirm that your property is in the Flora Vista unincorporated community on fee-simple land (not on Navajo Nation trust land).
+To apply for a building permit in Flora Vista (Unincorporated Community), NM, follow these steps: 1.
+Confirm that your property is in the Flora Vista unincorporated community on fee-simple land (not on Navajo Nation trust land).
 Use the San Juan County Assessor's GIS maps or contact the county.
 2. Determine the permit type required: building, electrical, plumbing, mechanical, or combination.
 For projects in unincorporated areas, CID may be the AHJ for some trades -- confirm with county Development Services.
 3. Prepare required documents: site plan, construction drawings (scaled, minimum 1/4" = 1 ft), property survey or legal description, contractor license number (if not owner-builder), soils report if required.
 4. Submit application in person at 100 South Oliver Drive, Aztec, NM 87410.
 Contact (505) 334-9400 in advance to verify required documents and current fee schedule.
 5. Pay plan review fee at time of submittal.
 6. Await plan review.
 County staff will contact you regarding comments, corrections, or approval.
 7. Respond to any correction requests and resubmit revised plans if required.
 8. Once approved, pay remaining permit fee and receive the issued permit.
 9. Post permit on job site and commence construction.
 10. Schedule required inspections at each milestone.
 11. Final inspection and Certificate of Occupancy issued upon successful completion.

-How long does it take to get a building permit in Flora Vista (Unincorporated Community), NM?
+04 How long does it take to get a building permit in Flora Vista (Unincorporated Community), NM?

-What work is exempt from building permits in Flora Vista (Unincorporated Community), NM?
+05 What work is exempt from building permits in Flora Vista (Unincorporated Community), NM?

-How do I schedule a building inspection in Flora Vista (Unincorporated Community), NM?
+06 How do I schedule a building inspection in Flora Vista (Unincorporated Community), NM?

-Inspections can be scheduled via: (505) 334-9400, San Juan County Development Services, 100 South Oliver Drive, Aztec.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Flora Vista (Unincorporated Community), NM via: (505) 334-9400, San Juan County Development Services, 100 South Oliver Drive, Aztec.
 Request at least one business day in advance..

-Other cities in San Juan County
+Other jurisdictions in San Juan County.

-View all San Juan County jurisdictions →
+All San Juan County jurisdictions →